 The greater sage-grouse (Centrocercus urophasianus) is a large bird entirely dependent on wide-open spaces of intact and healthy sagebrush ecological communities.
 Male sage-grouse are most recognizable by the dance they perform in the spring to court mates.
 Males have remarkable tail feathers that fan and white air sacs on their chests that puff giving off unique sounds.
-Click the video at right to view male sage-grouse courting a mate on a site known as a “lek.”
+The video above shows a male sage-grouse courting a mate on a site known as a “lek.”
 Females are less showy but their health is critically important for the reproduction and survival of the species.